Application Deadline: September 1

-The cost to apply varies; $179 for the first program and $52 for each additional program.
-You’ll find complete details at the CASPA website.
+CASPA charges $179 for the first program you apply to and $55 for each additional program.

-- All prerequisite courses must be completed by the date the application is submitted
+- Complete all prerequisite courses by the date the application is submitted

 Each year, we receive a large number of completed applications for a limited number of class positions.